MicrosoftDocs/SupportArticles-docs/support/dynamics-365/field-service/iot/troubleshoot-iot-issues-logic-app.md

 4. Select a failed run and view the logic app to understand where an error may have occurred.

 Use the information in failed logic apps to diagnose the issue.
-If you need to option a support ticket, that information is also helpful for the Microsoft support team.
-[Create a Dynamics 365 support ticket](https://dynamics.microsoft.com/contact-us/).
+If you need to [create a Dynamics 365 support ticket](https://dynamics.microsoft.com/contact-us/), that information is also helpful for the Microsoft support team.

 > [!NOTE]
 > We don't recommend editing the logic apps that are deployed by the solution.